daytonaio/content/guides/20240827_setup_mongodb_daytona_playground.md

 For more information about Daytona check out its [docs](https://daytona.io/docs)

-## Step 1: Setup a DevContainer Configuration for MongoDB
+## Setup a Dev Container Configuration for MongoDB

 Here, you're going to create a dev container using a `devcontainer.json` file, a `Dockerfile` and a `docker-compose.yml` file.
+One of Daytona's remarkable qualities is the ability to a build a project image according to the dev container standard.
+You can find out more about Daytona Builders [here](https://www.daytona.io/docs/usage/builders/)

-- **Step 1.1**: Create a new directory
+- **Step 1**: Create a new directory

     You will create a file directory with any name and move inside of it.

     ```bash
     mkdir daytona-mongodb-playground && cd daytona-mongodb-playground
     ```
-- **Step 1.2**: Create a .devcontainer directory
+- **Step 2**: Create a .devcontainer directory

     This is where your devcontainer.json and dockerfiles will live